ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 Reset time

 : How long after the significant event ends does the alert continue firing?
 Shorter is better.

+Measuring significance is something we'll come back to later.
+For now, we'll just use our intuition.

 Considering the alerting rule above, we can say that it is **not sensitive** enough because it doesn't alert on all significant events.
 We can also say it's **not precise** enough because it alerts on non-significant events.